workingDog/scalastix/README.md

 This library attempts to follow the [OASIS published STIX-2.0 specifications](https://oasis-open.github.io/cti-documentation/).

-To use the latest release add the following dependency to your *build.sbt*:
+To use the latest release (with scala 2.13.3) add the following dependency to your *build.sbt*:

-    libraryDependencies += "com.github.workingDog" %% "scalastix" % "1.0"
+    libraryDependencies += "com.github.workingDog" %% "scalastix" % "1.1"

-The current source code version is **1.1-SNAPSHOT** using scala 2.13.0.
+The current source code version is **1.2-SNAPSHOT** using scala 2.13.3.

 To compile and package **scalastix** from source use [SBT](http://www.scala-sbt.org/).
 To compile and generate a jar file from source:

     sbt package

-This will produce a jar file "scalastix_2.13-1.1-SNAPSHOT.jar" in the "./target/scala-2.13" directory for use in Scala applications.
+This will produce a jar file "scalastix_2.13-1.2-SNAPSHOT.jar" in the "./target/scala-2.13" directory for use in Scala applications.